tim-degroot/data_project/readme.md

 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) is used as the Linear Regression model backend.
 - [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) is used to make interactive html widgets within the jupyter notebook.
 - [numpy](https://github.com/numpy/numpy) is used as backend for nan values.
+- [xlrd](https://github.com/python-excel/xlrd) is a required dependency for pandas read_excel.